 |The fencing I mentioned set up outside the Brandenburg Gate and all the way round to the War Memorial|

 We had arrived after after what appeared to be a festival or event.
 The whole of the Brandenburg gate area was closed off with fencing and all of the surrounding roads too as officials took down tents and marquees.
 The whole area surrounding the Jewish War Memorial was the same.
 Which didn’t make for the best photos I must admit.

 We spent some time wandering the Jewish War Memorial, a peaceful place where I noticed all tourists being incredibly respectful and solemn despite things I’ve read previously about selfies and silliness at tourist attractions with dark origins.

 The Jewish War Memorial should top any Berlin itinerary, the piece of art exists to honour the millions of Jewish people who lost their lives during World War Two and I felt it was only appropriate to pay my respects to them.

 If you’re looking for places to visit for a one day in Berlin itinerary then the Jewish War Memorial should certainly make your list along with the top 11 things to do in Berlin.

 |Memorial of the murdered Jews of Europe, Berlin, Germany|

-If you plan on spending only one day in Berlin then I recommend adding Berlin cathedral to your 24 hours in Berlin itinerary/bucket list, its a must see and in a beautiful location.
+If you plan on spending only one day in Berlin then I recommend adding Berlin cathedral to your bucket list, its a must see and in a beautiful location.

 |The River Spree – photos taken in mid afternoon and early morning|